Bionif92/Cursos-de-Programacion/TypeScript/TypeScript.md

 ### Validation with Decorators

-In the example we want to validate the data from a fe
+In the example we want to validate the data from a fetch
 ````
 class Course {
 	title:string;